rccyx/dotfiles/README.md

 # dotfiles

-I run either **Hyprland** or **GNOME**, depending on the machine and workflow.
+I only run **Hyprland**, but I might occasionally rice up **GNOME** just for the love of the game.
 This script is used to replicate my setup 1:1 across all my rigs with a single bootstrap command.

 > [!CAUTION]
-> This script intended for a fresh and minimal Debian [Trixie](https://www.debian.org/releases/trixie/debian-installer/).
+> This is intended for a fresh and minimal Debian [Trixie](https://www.debian.org/releases/trixie/debian-installer/).
 Running it on an existing system may overwrite your files.

 ```shell
 bash <(curl -L api.rccyx.com/v1/bootstrap)